 The Department of Earth Sciences at Uppsala University is one of the most comprehensive academic departments of its kind in Europe.
 Research in Earth Science focuses on subjects that range from the Earth's core to the atmosphere, on scales from sub-microscopic minerals and fossils to the formation of mountains and oceans, and in time from the formation of the Earth to the processes currently reshaping the planet.

-The first semester of the Master Programme in Earth Science, specialising in Geology, starts with a choice between courses Dynamics of Earth Systems – Global Change and Applied geoinformatics or Exploration and Environmental Geophysics.
-The course Dynamics of Earth Systems – Global Change provides a chance to explore the current research in Earth systems, interactions between Earth systems and how they change with time.
+The first semester starts with a choice between the courses Dynamics of Earth Systems - Global Change and Applied Geoinformatics or Exploration and Environmental Geophysics.
+The course Dynamics of Earth Systems - Global Change provides a chance to explore the current research in Earth systems, interactions between Earth systems and how they change with time.
 The applied GIS course offers case studies relevant to the different areas within Earth Sciences.

 Such courses provide valuable preparation for your research thesis as well as a career in industry or research.